Find New Passover Freedom

 2. Put the Say in Say-der (Seder)

 Hagadah, the book we read at the Seder, literally means to tell.
 This year try more telling and less reading.
-For example, use the the four cups of freedom to talk about the stages and kinds of freedom.
+For example, use the the four cups of freedom to talk about the stages and the kinds of freedom.
 The Hebrew name of the holiday Pesach, as pointed out to to us by a Hassidic Rabbi, can also be understood as related to telling.
 If we divide the word in to 2 words: Peh-sach, it means mouth-speaking/telling.

 3. Becoming Less Sticky or Stuck